 Non-Muslim religious minorities in the Middle East and Northern Africa currently number approximately 12 million people.
 These minority populations have been living in these regions for hundreds, if not thousands of years, contributing to their historic cultural diversity and pluralism.
 Today, all of these communities are threatened in their existence.
-Recent power shifts in many of these countries have created a climate where the persecution of religious minorities is an everyday reality.
+Recent power shifts in many countries have created a climate where the persecution of religious minorities is an everyday reality.

 Christian Solidarity International (CSI) is an international Christian human rights organization, campaigning for religious liberty and human dignity, and assisting victims of religious persecution, victimized children and victims of catastrophe.
 CSI was founded in 1977 in Switzerland by Rev. Hans Stückelberger, following peaceful demonstrations in support of persecuted Christians.